ufo-kit/syris/README.rst

 Citation
 --------

+If you use this software for publishing your data, we kindly ask to cite the article below.

 Faragó, T., Mikulík, P., Ershov, A., Vogelgesang, M., Hänschke, D. & Baumbach,
 T. (2017).
 J. Synchrotron Rad.
 24, https://doi.org/10.1107/S1600577517012255